 We explain what to do when filing UK taxes abroad so that Brits living overseas can ensure they meet legal requirements and pay any taxes owed.

 When leaving the United Kingdom to live abroad, there are a number of financial considerations to ensure you’re paying the right UK taxes.
-Filing UK taxes overseas doesn’t have to be hard for expats, but it needs to be done correctly.
+Filing UK taxes overseas doesn’t have to be hard for expats, but it does need to be done correctly.
 This guide will cover areas such as:

 - UK tax overview